opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 #### Usage

-OGC API - Records is a multi-part draft specification that offers the capability to create, modify, and query metadata on the Web.
-The draft specification enables the discovery of geospatial resources by standardizing the way collections of descriptive information about the resources (metadata) are exposed.
-The draft specification also enables the discovery and sharing of related resources that may be referenced from geospatial resources or their metadata by standardizing the way all kinds of records are exposed and managed.
-Part 1 will cover read-only access to records and simple query capabilities.
-Additional capabilities that address specific needs will be specified in additional parts.
-Capabilities for richer queries or to create, update or delete records will be specified in additional parts.

 OGC API - Records supports 3 main deployment patterns:

 - Crawlable catalog: browse and navigation of a set of metadata records via links
 - Searchable catalog: API capability to query and filter a collection of metadata records based on serch criteria (bbox, datetime, q, etc.)
-- Local resources catalog: searchable catalogue functionality applied at the collection level of an API
+- Local resources catalog: searchable catalog functionality applied at the collection level of an API

 OGC API - Records also supports a core queryable model.
 That is, a set of common queryable properties that can be used against any
 OGC API - Records server regardless of the metadata format/standard and/or the design of the underlying metadata repository.